 We help musicians from a wide range of backgrounds and all musical genres.
 It’s vital that we use our resources to help those with the greatest need and we have set out some of the main criteria below.
-Please get in touch any time to discuss your needs in detail.

 - In some circumstances we can help if you are a dependant or partner of a musician